devs-in-tech/events/Blog-a-thon/README.md

 ### What is it?

 - Blog-a-thon is a blogging challenge brought to you by **DevsInTech** in association with **Hashnode**, a free developer blogging platform.
-We have 3 tracks for March namely- `Open Source`, `Frontend Development`, and `Cybersecurity`.
+We have 3 tracks for May namely- `Open Source`, `Frontend Development`, and `Cybersecurity`.
 You can write a blog for all or either of them by adding the tag  **`DevsInTechBlogs`**.
 At the end of the month, we will announce one winner for each track, therefore, 3 winners in total, who will be rewarded with Hashnode swags and a shoutout from DevsInTech’s socials.

 ### When does this end?